GiovanniGranato/Flexible-goal-directed-behaviour-and-Inner-Speech/README.md

 # Flexible-goal-directed-behaviour-and-Inner-Speech

 This project investigates the relation between inner speech (a self-directed form of language) and the flexible goal-directed behaviour.
-In partricular this repository contains a computational model used to approach this research topic (Granato et al., 2020).
+In partricular this repository contains a computational model used to approach this research topic (Granato et al. 2022; Granato et al., 2020).

 <p align="center">